Philio/GoMySQL/README.markdown

 0.3.x series [testing]

 * 0.3.0-RC - Fixed SimpleTest unit test.
+Fixed and variable length strings for normal queries now return string types not []byte, text/blobs are indistinguishable so are left in []byte format.
+All integer values in prepared statements are stored as either int64 or uint64 depending on the unsigned flag, this simplifies conversion greatly when binding the result.
+Added ParamCount() and RowCount() methods to statements.
+The built in Date, Time and DateTime types can now be bound as strings in statements.
 * 0.3.0-beta-1 - Added full statement and functions.
 Refactored packet handlers into generic functions.
 Added new BindResult/Fetch method to get result data from prepared statements.
 Added type conversions for similar types to populate the result pointers with values from the row data.
 Added simple type conversion to standard queries.
 Added automatic reconnect for a select number of operations.
 Added greater number of client errors from the MySQL manual.
 Added date/time types to allow date/time elements to be stored as integers and ints, making them more useful.
 * 0.3.0-alpha-3 - Added new error structs ClientError and ServerError.
 Replaced majority of os.Error/os.NewError functionality with MySQL specific ClientError objects.
 Server error responses now return a ServerError.
 Removed Client.Errno and Client.Error.
 Added deferred error processing to reader, writer and packets to catch and errors and always return a ClientError.
 Rewrote auto reconnect to check for specific MySQL error codes.
 * 0.3.0-alpha-2 - Added transaction wrappers, Added auto-reconnect functionality to repeatable methods.
 Removed mutex lock/unlocking, as it is now more appropriate that the application decides when thread safe functions are required and it's considerably safer to have a sequence such as Client.Lock(), Client.Query(...), Client.Unlock().
 Added a new test which performs create, drop, select, insert and update queries on a simple demo table to test the majority of the library functionality.
 Added additional error messages to places where an error could be returned but there was no error number/string set.
 Many small changes and general improvements.